-The proposal should clearly describe a one-year research project that is consistent with institutional and NIH policy.
+The proposal should clearly describe a one-year research project that is consistent with institutional and NIH policies.
 All applications are considered new proposals; revisions from prior unfunded submissions should be incorporated in the research plan.
 Appendices are not allowed.

-Format must be Arial 11 pt font, single-spaced, with 1⁄2 inch margins, no headers/footers and a maximum of 8 pages (excluding references, letters of support, Biosketches, and any institutional approvals).
+Format must be Arial 11 pt font, single-spaced, with 1⁄2 inch margins, no headers/footers and a maximum of 8 pages (excluding references, letters of support, letter(s) of mentorship, career development plan, Biosketches, and any institutional approvals).
 If formatting is not followed or the proposal exceeds the page limit, the application will be administratively withdrawn.